Offer Offer

 Scripts tend to break down during edge cases.
 Like a situation where your Active Directory is brand new and thus has no users.
 This is a known situation; there might be other unknown cases that can cause the script to behave abruptly.

 Most scripts, like the one presented here, are designed for a general audience.
 As the AD is highly customizable, it is rarely the case that you can find a solution right away.
+It is recommended that as the admin you find the user location inside the Active Directory first.
+This is to see if or not you are checking the right domain.

 Moreover, if you don’t possess the right skill set, these commands may do irreplaceable damage to the AD.